psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 ```

-A coupole of months later, in May, he was back again for a third time, at least, after a rather large party seems to have been interrupted.
+A couple of months later, in May, he was back again for a third time, at least, after a rather large party seems to have been interrupted.

 ```{admonition} Sale of beer, at hours not allowed,  May 1855
 :class: dropdown